faqs: Bean to bar 101

 >Each camp is three days, from 9am to 4 pm. (fyi, we typically run past 4 :)

->Beans and use of equipment, coffee in the morning, a picnic lunch, and chocolate tastings are included each day.
+>Beans and other ingredients, use of equipment, coffee in the morning, and chocolate tastings are included each day.

 >Lodging, transportation to/from Eugene, and transport while in Eugene are not included.